gabrielatwell1987/portfolio/README.md

 # Gabriel's Portfolio

+This is Gabriel Atwell's portfolio

+## What is disclosed?

-This is my portfolio, built with SvelteKit and GSAP.
-It discloses my projects, my skills and a contact form and an email link on mobile.
+My projects, my skills and a contact form

+## How did you build it?

+I built this portfolio with sveltekit.
+For the animations, I used GSAP